yconst/YCML/README.md

 - Resilient Backpropagation (RProp) [2]
 - Extreme Learning Machines (ELM) [3]
 - Forward Selection using Orthogonal Least Squares (for RBF Net) [4, 5]
+- Forward Selection using Orthogonal Least Squares with the PRESS statistic [6]

 Where applicable, regularized versions of the algrithms have been implemented.